OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:15

-He said to them, “I have eagerly desired to eat this Passover with you before I suffer.
+He said to them, “I have longed to eat this Passover with you before I suffer.

 ## Luke 22:16